 Beverage alcohol companies are susceptible to risks relating to changes in consumer consumption patterns.
-Consumer consumption patterns are affected by many external influences, not the least of which is current economic outlook and overall consumer confidence in the stability of the economy as a whole.
-Corby offers a diverse portfolio of products across all major spirit and wine categories and at various price points, which complements consumer desires and offers exciting innovation.
+Consumer consumption patterns are affected by many external influences, not the least of which is economic outlook and overall consumer confidence in the stability of the economy as a whole.
+Corby offers a diverse portfolio of products across all major spirits and wine categories and at various price points.
+Corby continues to identify and offer new innovations in order to address consumer desires.